ARNAVbot/android-tech-test/README.md

 # Android Technical Test

-## Objective

-Below are a set of requirements from a business owner within Bridge International Academies, relating to a need to be able to administer pupil information from a mobile application.
-The basic framework of the application already exists, but needs to be extended with the some or all of the given requirements.

-We assess a number of things including the design of your solution and your programming skills.
-While these are small problems, we expect you to submit what you believe is production-quality code – code that you’d be able to run, maintain, and evolve, including any tests that you would normally write as part of the development process.
-You don’t need to gold plate your solution; you do not have to complete all requirements; please submit when you are happy that you have demonstrated your ability to deliver within the alloted time frame.

-As a general rule, we allow three days from the date that you receive these instructions to submit your code, but you may request more time if needed.
-It is not required that all requirements are completed within this time period.
-Please submit the exercise when you are happy with that you have demonstrated

-If you have any questions about the code as it relates to your interview process, please contact us.

 ## Technical Test API

 The Technical Test API is a RESTful web service that makes uses of basic HTTP GET, POST, PUT and DELETE calls.
 The API documentation can be accessed [here](https://androidtechnicaltestapi-test.bridgeinternationalacademies.com/swagger/index.html).

 ![Technical Test API](TechnicalTestAPI.png)

-### Swagger

-Upon visiting the API documentation page, you will see the following page where you can see a short description of the API, followed by the resources it provides and a list of all the actions that can be performed on them.
-You can also try out the API directly from the web browser.
-The API exposes a standard [Swagger](http://swagger.io/) endpoint.

-### Real World Simulation

-The API attempts to simulate real world usage in several ways:

-1. Occasionally real web services go down due to any number of reasons.
-The Technical Test API will occasionally throw errors.
-Your app will need to deal with this.
-2. To simulate bad network connectivity or the server being under intense load, the Technical Test API will sometimes take a few seconds to respond.
-3. To simulate other users creating, updating and deleting data the Technical Test API will sometimes create, update or delete pupils from its internal database.

-### Validation

-Pupils have several fields, including Name, Country, Image, Latitude and Longitude.
-To insert or update a pupil, these fields values must be valid for the Technical Test API to accept them.
-If they are invalid the API will return a standard 400 Bad Request error response.

-### Reset

-During testing you may have deleted all pupils or added lots of strange and invalid data.
-You can use the reset endpoint to clear the database and seed it with some stock data so you can start from afresh.

-## Projects

-To give you a starting point.
-We created two project for each of the supported language on Native Android, please feel free to choose the language you feel more comfortable working with

-1. Java: android-tech-test-java
-2. Kotlin: android-tech-test-kotlin

 ## App Requirements